cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/create_system.md

 Creating a Zynq UltraScale+ system design involves configuring the PS to select the appropriate boot devices and peripherals.
 To start with, as long as the PS peripherals and available MIO connections meet the design requirements, no bitstream is required.
 This chapter guides you through creating a simple PS-based design that does not require a bitstream.

-## Example: Creating a New Embedded Project with Zynq UltraScale+
+## Example 1: Creating a New Embedded Project with Zynq UltraScale+

 For this example, you will launch the Vivado Design Suite and create a project with an embedded processor system as the top level.